-Carl Nappert has been Executive Vice-President of Maplesoft Group since 2001.
-Most notably, Mr. Nappert contributed to growing Maplesoft Group as a company owner from 2001 to 2015 through his role in management as well as business development at the national and international levels.
+Carl Nappert is President and CEO of Maplesoft Group.
+He has been with the Maplesoft Group since 2001.
+Most notably, Mr. Nappert contributed to growing Maplesoft Group as a company owner from 2001 to 2015 through his involvement in the management and business development of the firm on a national and international scale.

 Mr. Nappert sits on the Consultative Council of the Telfer School of Management and is involved in the Ottawa Regional Cancer Foundation.

 In 2010, Mr. Nappert received the Ottawa Business Journal’s “40 Under 40 Award,” which recognizes business executives who have distinguished themselves through their success in the business world and their participation in charity and community activities.
 He was also the recipient of the Young Achievers Award form the University of Ottawa’s Telfer School of Management in recognition of alumni who have achieved business excellence before the age of 40.